Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Introduction

-The presence of a degenerate operator at the derivative in a DAE means the presence of algebraic constraints, namely, the graphs of the solutions must lie in the manifold generated by the ``algebraic part'' of the DAE and the initial points $(t_0,x_0)$ must also belong to this manifold (see Remark~\ref{RemConsistInis}).
+where $t_0\ge t_+$.
+The presence of a degenerate operator at the derivative in the DAE means the presence of algebraic constraints, namely, the graphs of the solutions must lie in the manifold generated by the ``algebraic part'' of the DAE and the initial points $(t_0,x_0)$ must also belong to this manifold (see Remark~\ref{RemConsistInis}).